rackerlabs/design-system/_component_design/description-list.md

 ---
-title: Key-value List
+title: Description List
 parent: Content Areas
 layout: component
 category: Components
 usage: >
-   A key-value pair is a group of two related data items.
-Key-value pairs display a label (the key) with the corresponding data (the value).
-Color and alignment of key-value pairs enable the user to scan the page quickly for relevant data.
+   A description list is a group of two related data items.
+Description lists display a label (the key) with the corresponding data (the value).
+Color and alignment of description lists enable the user to scan the page quickly for relevant data.
-preview-image: preview-images/key-value.svg
+preview-image: preview-images/description.svg
 resource: true
 status: stable
 last-modified: 2018-05-07
 helix-ui-css: true
 helix-ui-javascript: na
-pagelink: components/list/
+pageLink: components/list/
 ---

 {% include toc.html %}